tanaev/DefaultedMacro/README.md

   - Arrays: empty array (`[]`)
   - Dictionaries: empty dictionary (`[:]`)
 - Debug assertions for missing fields
-- Customizable error handling for unsupported types
+- Graceful handling of unsupported types
 - Automatic handling of optional properties
+- Support for nested types that also use `@DefaultedDecodable`

 ## Installation